'RHOBH' Star Dorit's Husband P.K. In Serious Debt To The Bellagio

 “The Bellagio says its case with Paul dates back to 2009 when it loaned the businessman a $3.6 million line of credit.
 But the casino known for its fountains says it received just five payments over the next two years totaling $850,000.”

-The Bellagio says it will take Kemsley to court if the balance isn’t paid promptly, and at this time Dorit and P.K. have no comment.
+The Bellagio says it will take Kemsley to court if the balance isn’t paid promptly, and at this time, Dorit and P.K. have no comment.